infrasonar/docs/docs/application/users.md

 # :material-account-supervisor-circle: Users

-A user with the [ContainerAccess](#material-toggle-switch-outline-containeraccess) rights can manage users.
+A user with [ContainerAccess](#material-toggle-switch-outline-containeraccess) rights can manage users.

-The **:material-account-supervisor-circle: users** menu option can be used to manage user access to InfraSonar.

 !!!
 Tip
     As with any platform we advise to adhere to the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)